frenkie/image-not-found/README.md

 ## deployment for the browser
 You can generate a browser verson which mimicks what the physical game does.
-In the build settings of the project, add the browser-version scene to export a version of the game you can play in the browser with just you headphones and keyboard+mouse.
+In the build settings of the project, add the browser-version scene to export a version of the game you can play in the browser with just your headphones and keyboard+mouse.